The goals of international field education are:

 - Students participate in a dynamic community of faith in Africa while living and working in a village parish setting.

-- Final six weeks spent in El Salvador immersed in Spanish and working with the Evangelical Methodist Church
+- In El Salvador, students are immersed in Spanish and working with the Evangelical Methodist Church

 - Opportunities to preach, teach, assist with medical clinics, and do home repair

-- Students are placed at a Methodist congregation on the U.S.-Mexico border in Mexicali, Baja California.
+- Students are placed at a Methodist congregation on the U.S.-Mexico border in Tijuana

 - Students will visit congregation members, teach Bible study, preach, and participate in community outreach.